NREL/HPC/docs/Friendly_User/Applications/vasp.md

 ## Compiling VASP yourself

-This section has reccomendations for toolchains to use for building and running VASP.
-Please read carefully before compilling on Kestrel's cray architecture.
+This section has recommendations for toolchains to use for building and running VASP.
+Please read carefully before compiling on Kestrel's cray architecture.

 ### Building VASP